johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

   6. Change your home router's preferred DNS server to your local one, and change your devices' preferred DNS server as well      if your router doesn't propagate a DNS server change automatically.
 This step is crucial for accessing your custom DNS       records.

- ##### Input A records and access GUI from dns.[YOUR.DOMAIN]:
+ ### Store local A records and access GUI from dns.[YOUR.DOMAIN]:

    1. Click on the zones tab.

    2. Click add zone in the upper right corner.

-   3. input your domain name (example.com) and save.
+   3. Input your domain name (example.com) and save.

-   4. now in the lists of zones you will see your domain, you can click the name to open the zone's tab where we'll add our subdomains(if it didn't redirect automatically).
+   4. Now in the lists of zones you will see your domain, you can click the name to open the zone's tab (if it didn't              redirect automatically).

-   5. in the upper region you will see add record, click it and make sure A record is selected and then we'll start with our first record for DNS.
-Within the name field insert 'dns' and specify the IP address of your DNS server in the respective field.
-Save this record and now you will be able to access the technetium
-      GUI or even SSH to the server using the subdomain URL.
-Repeat these steps for any IP you want to assign a subdomain to, including public IPs.
-For example you could assign a domain to cloudflare's DNS server (1.1.1.1 > clouddns.your.domain), or maybe you want a subdomain for your vm!
+   5. In the upper region you will see "add record", click this and make sure A record is selected.
+In the 'name'                  field insert "dns" (or your preferred subdomain name for your dns server).
+Next specify the IP address of your DNS           server in the respective IP address field.
+Save this record and now you will be able to access the Technitium                GUI or even SSH to the server using the subdomain URL.
+Repeat these steps for any local IP address you want to assign        to a subdomain.

 ~ You now have a complete home lab DNS set up!
 It's worth noting that you can obtain block lists(for ads, scams, etc.) to give your technitium server, much like you would a pihole machine. find them here: https://github.com/hagezi/dns-blocklists, choose the level of blocking you want and make sure you use the list designated for